808BITT/typer-drive/README.md

 Typer Drive is a fast-paced typing game where you defeat enemy mobs by typing words and letters quickly and accurately.
 Built with Phaser 3, TypeScript, and Vite.

 ## Features
+- Fast-paced typing action with procedurally generated waves
+- Multiple enemy mob types with unique behaviors
+- Advanced mob spawning: All mob types are now incorporated and spawn randomly with weighted probabilities
+- Power-ups, upgrades, and unlockable cosmetics
+- Dynamic soundtrack and SFX
 - Responsive typing mechanics
 - Multiple mob types and boss fights
 - **Dynamic mob registry/factory:** Easily add new mob types by registering them with the MobRegistry.
 Mobs are instantiated dynamically at runtime based on configuration or wave logic.